senarvi/senarvi.github.io/_posts/2017-05-04-crawling-conversation-sites.md

         yield item
 ```

-As you can see, an item contains both an identifier and the message text.
-The
-identifier will be used to make sure that the same message won't be saved more
-than once.
-The XPath `//div[@class="message"]` is used to select all `<div>`
+The XPath `//div[@class="message"]` is used to select all `<div>` elements from
-elements from the document with class attribute set to "message".
-Proper
+the document with class attribute set to "message".
+Proper instructions on using
-instructions on using XPath selectors are out of the scope of this post, but
+XPath selectors are out of the scope of this post, but there are a few things
-there are a few things that can be noted from the code.
-The `select()` method
+that can be noted from the code.
+The `select()` method always returns a list,
-always returns a list, because there can be multiple elements that match the
+because there can be multiple elements that match the search.
+A useful feature
-search.
-An attractive feature is that the returned objects are selectors
+is that the returned objects are selectors themselves that can be used to select
-themselves that can be used to select nested objects.
-Without the leading `//`,
+nested objects.
+Without the leading `//`, an XPath selects child elements.
+In
-an XPath selects child elements.
-In this case the `<div>` selector is used to
-select its id attribute and the text inside the element.
-The `extract()` method
+this case the `<div>` selector is used to select its id attribute and the text
-is used to convert a selector to a text string.
+inside the element. `extract()` method is used to convert a selector to a text
+string.

 So how do you find out how the elements that you want to select can be
 identified?
 You could of course look at the HTML source code.
 An easier way, and